I made this cake a couple of weeks ago because I had three ripe bananas and didn’t know what to do with them.

-Add the eggs and bananas and combine well.
+Add the eggs and mashed bananas and combine well.

 Tip in your coconut and oat ‘flours’, plus the gluten-free baking powder, and continue to beat.

-If you want to add ground spices such as nutmeg or cinnamon at this point, you can.
+If you want to add ground spices such as nutmeg (highly recommended!) at this point, you can.